 Providing the entry point for many process and activities of Service Operation

-The fourth objective of the Event Management Process is providing the entry point for many processes and activities of Service Operation.
+The fourth objective is providing the entry point for many processes and activities of Service Operation.
 A problem, an issue or an indication in ITIL service management is the start point for investigation, monitoring and analyzing to find an appropriate solution for the event.
 Therefore, the Event Management Process is the entry point for many processes and activities of service operation.

 Providing a basis for service assurance, reporting and service improvement